binraider/UmbracoCustomVBP/README.md

         ",~/thecompany-foundation-annual-review-2020,~/thecompany-exchange-autumn-2020"

-5) You then need to upload your folders and files to the blob storage.
+5) Don't forget to upload your folders and files to the blob storage.

 ## HOW IT WORKS